 - WRC 9 FIA World Rally Championship (Smart Delivery)

 These games are coming to the Xbox Series X/S, but they are not slated for launch.
 Some titles may be coming to other console platforms, as well, and most will also come to the PC.

-Halo Infinite is the next chapter in the Halo franchise, and although it was announced as a launch title, the game has been delayed until the holidays in 2021.
-It’s one of the most anticipated Series X releases as of right now, one that continues the story of Halo 5: Guardians.
+Halo Infinite is the next chapter in the Halo franchise, and although it was announced as a launch title, the game’s campaign has been delayed until December 8, while the multiplayer mode is already available.
+It’s one of the most-anticipated Series X releases as of right now, one that continues the story of Halo 5: Guardians.
 From what we’ve heard thus far, it seems to be even more ambitious than previous games in the series, powered by the 343’s new Slipspace Engine.
 The Slipspace Engine breathes new life into the Halo universe, as it better conveys the characters’ emotions.
 We also know that the game is larger than the previous two Halo games combined, at least according to Microsoft’s July 20/20 Series X event.

 Starfield is Bethesda’s first original RPG in 25 years.
 Bethesda has not revealed much outside of a teaser shown at E3 2018 and a second one at E3 2021.
 We don’t have many of the important details yet, but we do know that the game will be a single-player experience and come exclusively to Xbox on November 11.